microsoft/WindowsAppSDK/README.md

 Some caveats about 0.5...

 * Requires using MSIX (1.0 won't require MSIX)
-* Only includes WinUI / DWriteCore / MRT Core
+* Only includes WinUI / DWriteCore / MRT Core right now
 * WinUI cannot be incrementally added yet (that'll come in a future version).
-Right now you must switch all of your UI to WinUI.
+To use WinUI, you must switch all of your UI to WinUI.

 ### Roadmap